miker704/Strife/patches2.md

     - Removed NoFriendsCreateDm Modal from modal manager.
     - Used State and functional rendering in DmServer Nav Bar to render NoFriendsCreateDm Modal without modal manager.
     - Removed props.closemodal() function from NoFriendsCreateDm Modal and used a state callback to close it instead.
+    - Removed props.closemodal() function from CreateDm Modal and used a state callback to close it instead.

 ## Backend Changes